Local and Global Blow Downs of Transport Twistor Space: Continuity theorems in geometry

 are compact and connected.
 Consider the following conditions on $f\in \mathcal U$:

 These conditions are all satisfied for $f_0$ and further they define an open subset of $\mathcal U$.
 We claim that they imply that $f\in \mathcal W^S(Y,X)$, proving that $f_0$ is an interior point.

-To prove the claim suppose that $f\in \mathcal U$ satisfies conditions (a)--(d).
+To prove the claim, suppose that $f\in \mathcal U$ satisfies conditions (a)--(d).
 Then property (4) can be checked pointwise on the sets $K_1,K_2$ and a tubular neighbourhood of $S$, where it follows from (b) or the normal form of $f$, respectively.
-Due to (c) and (d) there is a unique connected component $W$ of $X\backslash f(S)$ that contains both $f(K_1)$ and $f(K_2)$.
-In order to verify conditions (5) and (6) it suffices to show that
+Due to (c) and (d), there is a unique connected component $W$ of $X\backslash f(S)$ that contains both $f(K_1)$ and $f(K_2)$.
+In order to verify conditions~(5) and (6) it suffices to show that $f\colon Y_k \to \bar W$ is a homeomorphism $(k=1,2)$.
 To see this, we first observe that $f$ is a {\it local} homeomorphism in this setting.
 At points in $K_k$ this follows from (4) and (c) and at points in $Y_k\backslash K_k$ this can be verified in the local normal form.
-As both $Y_k$ and $\bar W$ are compact and connected, it follows that $f\colon Y_k\to \bar W$ is a covering map and due to (3) the degree has to be $1$.
+As both~$Y_k$ and~$\bar W$ are compact and connected, it follows that $f\colon Y_k\to \bar W$ is a covering map and due to (3) the degree has to be $1$.

 Finally, for (v) the involution $\alpha$ can be defined by $\alpha|_{Y_{k}} = f|_{Y_{j}}^{-1}\circ f|_{Y_k}$ ($\{j,k\} =\{1,2\}$) and is clearly unique.
 Moreover, $\alpha$ leaves $Y\backslash S$ invariant and as an element $\alpha|_{Y\backslash S} \in \Diff(Y\backslash S)$ it depends continuously on $f\in \mathcal W^S(Y,X)$, because it is explicitly given in terms of $f$ and its inverse.
-For $(x,t)\in S\times (-\epsilon,\epsilon)$ we have $\alpha\circ\varphi_X^f(y,t) = \varphi_X^f(y,-t)$ and thus using $\varphi_X^f$ as a local chart we see that also near $S$ the involution $\alpha$ is smooth and depends continuously on $f$. \end{proof}
+For $(x,t)\in S\times (-\epsilon,\epsilon)$, we have $\alpha\circ\varphi_X^f(y,t) = \varphi_X^f(y,-t)$ and thus using $\varphi_X^f$ as a local chart we see that also near $S$ the involution $\alpha$ is smooth and depends continuously on~$f$. \end{proof}

-The main theorem about pull-backs by Whitney folds -- stated here in its global form -- asserts that the following non-linear sequence is exact:
+The main theorem about pull-backs by Whitney folds---stated here in its global form---asserts that the following non-linear sequence is exact

 Here we first map $(f,w) \mapsto (f,f^*w)$ and then $(f,h)\mapsto h\circ \alpha- h$, where $\alpha$ is the involution associated to $f$.
 Exactness means that the image of the first map equals the $0-$preimage of the second map.
-For the latter we also write
+For the latter, we also write